sameepv21/Guidance_ML/NLP/Basics.md

     * Discovers different topics underlying a collection of documents.
     * How Does it find groups of related words?
         * See some youtube links

+# Extras
+* **Must look at hashing, locality sensitive hashing and how is it useful in case of NLP.**
+* Approximate Nearest neighbours.